Insular Life: History

 The firm was established as the first domestic life insurance company in the Philippines with Antonio Ma.
 Barretto as its founding President.
 Its first headquarters were located at the Lack and Davies Building in Manila's Echague district.
 In 1934, it inaugurated its first building in Binondo, Manila.
 Insular Life established an overseas branch in Honolulu in 1934, and its first district office in Cebu City in 1938.
 During the Second World War, the company continued operations and took over the business of the Filipinas Life Assurance Company.
 The Philippines business of the Occidental Life Insurance Company of California was acquired by the company in 1954.
 A few years later in 1958, it introduced industrial life insurance in the Philippines.

+InLife agreed to acquire 100% of shares in Assicurazioni Generali's Philippine subsidiary on December 2024.
+It finalized this acquisition on May 2025 after receiving approval from regulators, and appointed a new president and chief executive officer for their new subsidiary, and rebranded the subsidiary InLife Benefits on January 2026.